concordia-dcart/CART210-glossary/glossary.md

 [^krizhevsky17imagenet]: Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton.
 2017. “_ImageNet Classification with Deep Convolutional Neural Networks_.”
 Communications of the ACM 60 (6): 84–90. https://doi.org/10.1145/3065386.

+## Immersion

+### What is it?
+Immersion is a key concept in new media and interactive experiences.
+It refers to the sensation of a person being enveloped in a digital space or virtual environment.
+It is often described as the user's presence in a mediated space, frequently observed in virtual reality (VR), augmented reality (AR), and interactive storytelling.

+### The history

+The concept of immersion can be traced back to early forms of media.
+Specifically, 19th-century devices such as the **Panorama** and **Peep Show** aimed to modernize passive spectatorship by engaging audiences with vast visual spectacles in controlled environments.
+According to Jonathan Crary's analysis: "It is a new isolated consumer of a mass-produced commodity"[^ebersbach01immersion].
+Crary argues that it is valuable to emphasize the continuity between immersive experiences today and those from 150 years agoo[^ebersbach01immersion].
+Thanks to the ealier devices of the sens fo depth and realism, it had evolve to the development of VR headset, haptic feedback systems and spatial audio.

+An early theory discussion by Janet Murray describe it as the experience of being transported into a digital narritve[^ebersbach02immersion].
+Later, Mel Slater and Sylvia Wilbur distinguished betweem i,mersion and precence as the subjective feeling of bneing "inside" a virtual world[^ebersbach03immersion].

+### How is it holding in Media Pratices

+Immersion plays a central role in contemporary digital life in everything from video games and virtual reality simulation to interactive theater and narrative mediated by artificial intelligence.
+Immersive experience in video games is achieved through fidelity-rich visuals, physics engines that react to players' actions, and diegetic sound.
+Immersive installations in film and digital art rely on 360-degree projection, spatial audio, and interactive elements that react to movement.
+In human-computer interaction, immersion is typically synonymous with flow theory of Csikszentmihalyi[^ebersbach04immersion] in that users are completely absorbed in an experience since it is so well designed and so captivating.

+[^ebersbach01immersion]: Crary, Jonathan.
+2002.
+"Géricault, the Panorama, and Sites of Reality in the Early Nineteenth Century." *Grey Room*, no. 9: 7–8.
+[^ebersbach02immersion]: Murray, Janet H. 1997. *Hamlet on the Holodeck: The Future of Narrative in Cyberspace*.
+Cambridge, MA: MIT Press, 97.
+[^ebersbach03immersion]:  Slater, Mel, and Sylvia Wilbur.
+1997.
+"A Framework for Immersive Virtual Environments (FIVE): Speculations on the Role of Presence in Virtual Environments." *Presence: Teleoperators and Virtual Environments* 6 (6): 603–16.
+[^ebersbach04immersion]:  Csíkszentmihályi, Mihály.
+1990. *Flow: The Psychology of Optimal Experience*.
+New York: Harper & Row.

 ![Immersion](images/immersion-hubert.png)